fvicente/alfersoft.com.ar/_posts/2015-09-13-sony-entertainment-network-spam-stopper.md

   - sony
   - spam
 comments: true
+excerpt: How to avoid Sony Entertainment Network e-mail notifications for an account that someone created using your address
 ---
 I don&#8217;t have a Sony PlayStation.
 But someone nicknamed &#8220;STRONDHA&#8221; has one, and somehow he managed to use my personal e-mail address to create his account.
 Oddly, Sony didn&#8217;t send any e-mail asking to confirm my e-mail as the owner of the account, and starting spamming every time this person bought a game in their virtual store.